TouK/dockds/README.md

 # dockds
 [![Build Status](https://travis-ci.org/TouK/dockds.svg?branch=master)](https://travis-ci.org/TouK/dockds)

+With a little help of Docker embed PostgreSQL or MySQL in your Spring Boot application or test just as you can do with H2 or HSQLDB.

 ## Usage

 Assuming you have either PostgreSQL or MySQL driver in your depedencies list, just add yet the following dependency: